MdShoaib31/Electric-Vehicle-Data-Analysis-Using---Tableau/README.md

 - The table also distinguishes between Battery Electric Vehicles (BEV) and Plug-in Hybrid Electric Vehicles (PHEV) for each model.

 ## Technologies Used
-- **Tableau Desktop**: For data visualization and dashboard creation.
+- **Tableau Public**: For data visualization and dashboard creation.
 - **Microsoft Excel / CSV**: Potentially for initial data cleaning and preparation.